haftamudesta/TDD-Project/README.md

 # 📖 Test-driven development (TDD) <a name="about-project"></a>

-**Test-driven development (TDD)** is an app that will have the option to record what books are in the library and who borrows them
+**Test-driven development (TDD)** is a software development practice that focuses on creating unit test cases before developing the actual code.
+It is an iterative approach combining programming, unit test creation, and refactoring.In this projec we follow test driven development to test factorail, reversing string and fizzbuzz.

 ## 🛠 Built With <a name="built-with"></a>